ModernizationDigital/playbook-3/_playbook/containers-journey.md

 <strong>Step VII: Assess your users: </strong>Another key consideration is your users.
 Who are they?
 Are there enought to warrant modernization.
 What modernization process would best suit your users needs?
 You might want to consider if containerization will enhance their experience. <br>

-After considering these key concern do you think Containers are the right solution for your application modernization?
+After considering these key concerns, do you think Containers are the right solution for your application modernization?
 That's great.
 Now we have to start the Cloud migration process.
 You may want to reach out to OneTeam to see the pattern that they have used to make containerization a success.